San Jose State University: Traditions

-The old bell, which hung in a small tower to the right of the main entrance to the campus, was purchased and installed in 1881 at a cost of $1,217.
-The bell was rung regularly at eight o'clock each morning until the 1906 San Francisco earthquake stilled its voice.
+The old campus bell, which was originally located in a small tower to the right of the main entrance to the campus, was purchased and installed in 1881 at a cost of $1,217.
+The bell chimed each morning at eight o'clock until the 1906 San Francisco earthquake stilled its voice.
 When Tower Hall was constructed in 1909, it was specially designed to house the old bell.
-The bell was rung on special occasions until the college obtained new carillon chimes in 1946.
+The bell rang on special occasions until the college obtained new carillon chimes in 1946.
 The old bell is displayed to this day on the Washington Square quad near Tower Hall.

 In 1922, the State Teachers College at San Jose adopted the Spartans as the school's official mascot and nickname.
 Mascots and nicknames prior to 1922 included the Daniels, the Teachers, the Pedagogues, the Normals and the Normalites.

 In 1925, students debated whether to change the school colors from gold and white to purple and white.
 Tradition won out, and the students decided to keep the original colors, gold and white.
-At some point prior to 1929 when the SJSU Alma Mater was officially adopted, blue was added as an official school color alongside gold and white.
+At some point prior to 1929 when the SJSU alma mater was officially adopted, blue was added as an official school color alongside gold and white.

 According to information published in the old SJSU La Torre yearbook, Spardi Gras was first held in 1929 on George Washington's birthday.
 Spardi Gras was described in the 1929 edition of La Torre as "[an] event which met with unprecedented participance by the entire student body ... a gala occasion of play, sport, and merrymaking later authorized by the Executive Board as an annual event because of its great success."
 Spardi Gras was last mentioned in La Torre in 1960.